How SSO2 Therapy Works

-In the TherOx DownStream Cartridge, pressurized, hospital-supplied oxygen is dissolved into normal saline.
-The DownStream Cartridge continuously draws blood from the patient using the existing access site from the coronary stenting procedure.
+In SuperSaturated Oxygen (SSO2) Therapy, the patient’s blood is continuously withdrawn using the same access site utilized in the coronary stenting procedure.
 The TherOx DownStream System, along with hospital saline and oxygen, is employed to create and deliver superoxygenated blood.
-In the DownStream Cartridge, the patient’s blood is mixed with superoxygenated saline created in the cartridge, producing 7 times the normal oxygen concentration (1000 mmHg) in the blood.
-This superoxygenated blood is then returned directly to the coronary artery via the delivery catheter which is placed at the ostium of the left coronary artery.
-The procedure requires a 5 - 10 minute setup time and a one-time, 60-minute infusion and is conducted in the catheterization laboratory.
+In the DownStream Cartridge, the patient’s blood is mixed with superoxygenated saline, producing up to 10 times the normal oxygen concentration (1,000 mmHg) normally occurring in the blood.
+This superoxygenated blood is then returned directly to the coronary artery via the SSO2 Catheter which is placed at the ostium of the left coronary artery.
+SSO2 Therapy involves a one-time, 60-minute infusion and is conducted in the catheterization laboratory.

-• reduce infarct size to salvage heart muscle.
+• reduce infarct size to recover heart muscle3